 The following items have the same requirements as those specified in the Ph.D.
 Overview:

 - A 3.0 (B) grade point average

 - G901 Advanced Research

-- Primary Advisor
+- · Primary Advisor

 - Research Committee

-- Selection of a Minor
+- · Selection of a Minor

-- Preliminary Examination students are expected to take the examination either in their first or third semester of enrollment in the degree program.
+- Ph.D. students are subject to annual and early review procedures described above

-- Qualifying Examination
+- · Qualifying Examination

-- Completion of Written Dissertation
+- · Completion of Written Dissertation

-- Dissertation Defense
+- · Dissertation Defense

-- Timeframe